chrisparnin/EngineeringBasics/Shells.md

 > *Permenant environment variables are actually more tricky in Mac/Linux shells!*

-When a shell is initialized, several startup scripts are run to customization and initialization.
+When a shell is initialized, several startup scripts are run for customization and initialization.
 If you want to make a variable always available, a common strategy is to locate one of these initialization scripts (typically in your home directory, and editing them to run your commands on startup).
-Common locations include: `.profile`, or `.bashrc`.
+Common locations include: `~/.profile`, or `~/.bashrc`.
+The symbol `~`, is a shortcut for your home directory: `/home/<user>`.

 To summarize (Mac/Linux):